-- Plain T-shirt with no branding or logos from professional sports teams - Plain shorts or tracksuit bottoms with no branding or logos from professional sports teams - Suitable trainers - Other suitable sports footwear, e.g. football boots, if required
+- Plain T-shirt with no branding or logos from professional sports teams - Plain shorts or tracksuit bottoms with no branding or logos from professional sports teams - Suitable trainers

+Other suitable sports footwear, e.g. football boots, if required

-Parents are responsible for ensuring their child brings their PE kit to school when needed.
+Parents are responsible for ensuring their child comes to school wearing their PE kit on PE days.